volubleogre664/new-portfolio/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Steps To Bootstrap the application:\
+The Steps To Bootstrap the application\
-Before continuing make sure you have [node](https://nodejs.org) installed on your system.\
+Before continuing make sure you have [node](https://nodejs.org) installed on your system.

 To bootstrap an application run the following commands:\
 `npx create-react-app name-of-app`\